wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.0 =
+Many enhancements and fixes - additional fields in display, batch update and attribute management.
+Recommended upgrade.

 = 2.9 =
 New features in Batch Update, enhancements and fixes.
 Recommended upgrade.